Gezelligheid

 A common trait to all descriptions of gezelligheid is a general and abstract sensation of individual well-being that one typically shares with others.
 All descriptions involve a positive atmosphere, flow or vibe that colours the individual personal experience in a favorable way and in one way or another corresponds to social contexts.

 Being a vague, abstract notion, the word is considered by some to be an example of untranslatability, and one of their hardest words to translate to English.
 Some consider the word to encompass the heart of Dutch culture.

-"Congenial" has also been used as an form of Gezelligheid in English translations.
+"Congenial" has also been used as a form of gezelligheid in English translations.

 Etymology

 The word derives from gezel which means 'companion' or 'friend'.
 During the Middle Ages a gezel was also the Dutch term for a 'journeyman', which in the Dutch guild system formed a group around a single master craftsman; hence the added meaning of 'belonging'.

 Use

 Gezellig in English language could be used in places or with a party of people (one or more) that are 'easy to relax into' and 'heartening'.

 The adjective gezellig can be used in a wide variety of situations: